UOA-CS732-SE750-Students-2022/project-group-magenta-mice/README.md

 the needed dependencies already running.

 1. You will need the Containers extension.
-2. Reopen the folder in the container
+2. Reopen the folder in the container (do this by clicking on the remote VS Code icon in the bottom left corner of the window.)
 3. Create `.env.local` with the Postgresql connection string.
 The default connection string for the docker Postgres container is `DATABASE_URL="postgresql://postgres:postgres@localhost:5432/postgres?schema=public"`